pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST:

-1. identify the requested task or phase from the invocation payload;
+1. apply the Operating Framework as governing instruction context;
-2. identify the target system, project, or artifact from the provided context;
+2. identify the requested task or phase from the invocation payload;
-3. determine the earliest valid phase that can be executed from the available inputs;
+3. identify the target system, project, or artifact from the provided context;
-4. apply the Operating Framework as governing instruction context;
+4. determine the earliest valid phase that can be executed from the available inputs;
-5. proceed according to the Analysis Protocol;
+5. proceed according to the Analysis Protocol and applicable phase rules;
-6. avoid blocking execution merely because optional context is missing;
+6. ask targeted clarification questions only when required by the Ambiguity Resolution Policy or Phase Gating rules;
-7. ask targeted clarification questions only when required by the Ambiguity Resolution Policy or Phase Gating rules.
+7. avoid blocking execution merely because optional context is missing.

 If the invocation payload requests a specific phase, artifact, or correction, the LLM MUST: